SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

   Slowest context queue size: &lt;size&gt;
 - Alarm severity: WARNING

-See the description for [The correlator input queues are approaching full](#input_queues_overflow) for more details.

-<a name="input_output_queues_overflow"></a>
-#### The correlator input and output queues are approaching full

-This alarm is raised whenever both the correlator input queues and output queues are approaching overflow.
+This alarm is raised for both the input and output queues:

-- Alarm type: `input_output_queues_overflow`
+- Alarm type: `input_output_queues_filling`
-- Alarm text: Correlator input and output queues are approaching full.
-If this alarm is being regularly raised, there is a chance that Cumulocity IoT is not able to process the requests at the rate the correlator is sending them, causing the slowest output queue to overflow.
+- Alarm text: Correlator input and output queues are filling.
+If this alarm is being regularly raised, there is a chance that Cumulocity IoT is not able to process the requests at the rate the correlator is sending them, causing the slowest output queue to fill up.
-  This might have also caused the slowest input queue to overflow.
+  This might have also caused the slowest input queue to fill up.
   \- Slowest receiver name: &lt;name&gt;,
   Slowest receiver queue size: &lt;size&gt;,
   Slowest context name: &lt;name&gt;,
   Slowest context queue size: &lt;size&gt;
 - Alarm severity: MAJOR

-See the description for [The correlator input queues are approaching full](#input_queues_overflow) for more details.

-<a name="cep_queue_full"></a>
-#### The CEP queue is full

-This alarm is raised whenever the CEP queue for the respective tenant is full.
+The correlator queue sizes are based on the number of events, not raw bytes.
+See also [List of correlator status statistics]({{< link-apama-webhelp >}}index.html#page/pam-webhelp%2Fre-DepAndManApaApp_list_of_correlator_status_statistics.html) in the Apama documentation.

+Check the text from the above alarms to get an indication of which queue is blocking.
+A problem is likely to trigger these alarms, followed by this alarm:

 - Alarm text: Real-time event processing is currently overloaded and may stop processing your events.
 Please contact support.
 - Alarm severity: CRITICAL

+This alarm is raised whenever the CEP queue for the respective tenant is full.
+It is coming from {{< product-c8y-iot >}} Core, but concerns Apama-ctrl.

 Karaf nodes that send events to the CEP engine maintain per-tenant queues for the incoming events.
 This data gets processed by the CEP engine for the hosted CEP rules.
 For various reasons, these queues can become full and cannot accommodate newly arriving data.
 In such cases, an alarm is sent to the platform so that the end users are notified about the situation.